 We’ve narrowed down six ways for you to build the understanding, knowledge and experience you need to secure your first role in the people profession.

+Qualifications allow you to increase your knowledge and skills in your chosen area of study.
+You can usually choose to study in a range of different study modes, from full time or part time learning to block learning or digital learning.
 There are two types of qualifications which enable you to enter the people profession: accredited professional qualifications and specialist university degrees.

 You could, alternatively, study a specialist university degree in Human Resource Management.
 Note that not all degrees reach the CIPD’s standard of accreditation, so they don’t all provide automatic entry into professional membership.
 When researching degree options, make sure you check in with the university to see whether the course is CIPD-accredited.